DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 <h2>Helpful Tips</h2>
 <img align="right" width="300" height="225" src="https://i.imgur.com/yucJAZT.png">"Nakoruru: The Gift She Gave Me" is a visual novel, and as such, there are certain things players should know about the genre before jumping in.
 <br><br>
 As is common with games of this type, players are presented with various choices throughout their adventure.
 The decision a player makes at these prompts will affect the story, sometimes radically.
 For those who want to see the entire story, it's suggested that they save their game whenever presented with a decision prompt.
+The game offers its players plenty of save slots to do so.
 <br><br>
 If a player makes a series of in-game decisions that lead to a specific crucial story branch, they'll be presented with the prompt shown in this section's screenshot .
 It's strongly advised that a save file is created before proceeding, as one of the two decisions results in a player skipping nearly half of the story.
 The player's response to all other prompts, besides this one, will still ensure that they'll see the full ending of the game.
 <br><br>